ChinmayM06/Resume-Maker/README.md

 # Resume Maker

-Resume Maker is a Java-based application that helps users create professional resumes quickly and easily.
+Resume Maker is a Java-based application that helps users create professional resumes quickly and efficiently.

 ## Features